cloudmesh-community/fa18-523-58/paper/paper.md

 :o: not yet ready many details missing

-:o: due to missing details review halted
+:o: due to missing details we could not provide further details for the review

 :o: merge abstract into introduction

-:o: this is too short of a paper to justify a conclusion
+:o: this is too short of a paper to justify a conclusion.
+YOu may want to do a Comparision or some other section header instead nad merge the content into other sections

 ## Abstract